-When the level of radiation is determined to be below the established levels for release, the dog can be discharged.
+If the level of radiation is below the established levels for release, the dog can be discharged.
 The dog will, however, retain a low level of radioactivity in the treated joint(s) for a short period of time.
-Specific written instructions based on the post-treatment radiation dosimetry for care and proximity to the treated dog will be provided by the radiation safety officer (RSO) or authorized user (AU) of a radioactive materials (RAM)-licensed veterinary hospital to the dog owner.
+Specific home care instructions will be provided to the dog owner.
 These instructions include information on limiting proximity to the dog in the post-treatment period.
-If in the judgement of the veterinarian, the dog owners are not likely to comply with the release instructions, the product should not be administered.
-A RAM-licensed veterinary hospital RSO or AU should contact Exubrion Therapeutics[®] if there are specific questions.
-Apart from the proximity requirements to protect in the release instructions, there are no requirements for restraint of the dog itself, and the dog can resume normal level of activity subject to the distance requirements.
+There are no requirements for restraint of the dog itself, nor restrictions on activity.